 What do the Chinese think?

-A talented Chinese sketch artist and automotive enthusiast who goes by the handle ‘Wei Sir’ had sketched the front, side, rear and interior of the Hongqi E115 electric SUV.
-On Chinese site PCAuto.com.cn, he says the way the Chinese public perceive Hongqi has changed completely after it unveiled the H9 (flagship sedan) recently.
-He notes that everyone now pays attention to it, talks about it and the Chinese hope that Hongqi becomes a domestic luxury car brand that people aspire for.
+A talented Chinese sketch artist and automotive enthusiast who goes by the handle ‘Wei Sir’ had sketched the Hongqi E115 electric SUV before its debut.
+On the Chinese site PCAuto.com.cn, he says the way the Chinese public perceives Hongqi has changed completely after it unveiled the H9 (flagship sedan).
+He notes that everyone pays attention to the brand and the Chinese hope that Hongqi becomes a domestic luxury car brand that people aspire for.

-Hongqi, which was originally a sedan for senior members of the Chinese government, over the last couple of years is viewed increasingly as an aspirational luxury car brand in China with serious ambitions to take on the German Big 3.
-Sales of Hongqi shot to 100,000 vehicles last year for the first time, with the company drifting away from conservative looks and plain interiors to a more forward-looking design, electric drivetrains, new materials and processes, integrating AI and 5G in its vehicles and promising to mass-produce L3 and L4 autonomous vehicles in 2020 and 2021.
-The company is aiming to get to about 1 million units per year this decade and has lined up 21 new models, 18 of which would be electric or hybrid.
+Hongqi, which was originally a sedan for senior members of the Chinese government, over the last couple of years, is viewed increasingly as an aspirational luxury car brand in China with serious ambitions to take on the German Big 3.
+Sales of Hongqi have been on the rise, with the company drifting away from conservative looks and plain interiors to a more forward-looking design, electric drivetrains, new materials, and processes, integrating AI and 5G in its vehicles and promising to mass-produce L3 and L4 autonomous vehicles.